hashicorp/consul/website/source/docs/agent/cloud-auto-join.html.md

 practical purposes you need to replace spaces with `+` signs.

 As of Consul 1.0 the values are taken literally and must not be URL encoded.
-If the values contain spaces, backslashes or double quotes then they need to be double quoted and the usual escaping rules apply.
+If the values contain spaces, equals, backslashes or double quotes then they need to be double quoted and the usual escaping rules apply.

 ```sh